therecluse26/laravel-materialized-attributes/README.md

 - **100% Backward Compatible**: Unannotated accessors work exactly as before
 - **Opt-in Persistence**: Add `#[Materialized('key')]` to any accessor for automatic persistence
-- **Single JSON Column**: All materialized values stored in one configurable column
+- **Single JSON Column**: All materialized values stored in one JSON column
 - **No External Dependencies**: No Redis, separate tables, or observers required
 - **Selective Invalidation**: Clear specific attributes or all at once